Xuletajr/Community-occupancy-model-amphibians-atlantic-forest-streams/README.md

 ## Detection covariates
 detection_covariates_anura.csv - contains information of survey date and daily precipitation for each replicate survey event: 1) stream" - contains each site id; 2-6) Each columns contains Julian date for a different replicate survey event (we assumed the first day as the beginning of southern hemisphere spring). ; 7-11) Each columns contains daily precipitation (mm) for a replicate survey event.

+# Code
+Bcommunity_model_code_amphibians.R - R code to run the hierarchical community occupancy model for amphibian in Brazil’s Atlantic Forest streams.
+Contains code to import and reshape the data and run the model file in JAGS.